-Here is a summary of the OLT Awards for University Teaching (previously ALTC) awarded to Flinders University staff:
+Here is a list of the OLT Awards for University Teaching (previously ALTC) awarded to Flinders University staff:

 Flinders University's Asia Pacific Palliative Care team was recognised nationally with an Australian Award for University Teaching, receiving one of ten Awards for Programs that Enhance Learning.
 Read more.

 Read the Statement - Asia Pacific Palliative Care 2012.pdf (PDF 170KB) from the team's application for help in developing your application.